SaskPower rate increasing 3.5% | Globalnews.ca

 READ MORE: SaskEnergy, SaskPower break records during holiday cold snap

-Provincial government officials said on Wednesday that they decided to accept a lower rate increase, compared to the original request of 5 per cent.
+Government officials said Wednesday that they decided to accept a lower rate increase compared to the original request of five per cent.

 “With their revised fiscal forecasts during the rate review period, government agrees with the (Saskatchewan) Rate Review Panel that SaskPower can meet this challenge in 2018 with a lower increase,” Minister Responsible for SaskPower Dustin Duncan said in a press release.